What is Proactive Maintenance? How to Apply It?

 • Operator errors or misuse: Operator mistakes are a common reason behind equipment failures.
 Instruct techs to highlight these cases while they are closing out their work orders.
 If you notice a trend, train operators on how to use equipment to avoid such failures.

 • Is recommended maintenance being skipped?
 When the maintenance team is over-extended, some maintenance tasks will get delayed, if not outright skipped.
-If you see a lot of work orders left pending or being canceled, it’s time for a change.
+It is time for a change if you find many work orders pending or canceled.
 Start by making a clear process for task prioritization.

 • Unusual heavy-duty cycles: Peak usage during a busy season can lead to an increase in equipment breakdowns or quality problems.
 Check the historical failure reports.
 Cyclical failure patterns often point to seasonal loads.
 Be more aggressive with preventive maintenance during these peak periods.

-• Equipment at the end of its useful life: When you sum up maintenance costs, downtime losses, and quality issues, at some point, it is more cost-effective to replace an asset than to continue repairing it.
-Look into your task and equipment history reports to check how often is a specific asset (or the whole class of equipment, like HVAC units) failing, and how much is that costing you in terms of parts, labor, and downtime.
+• Equipment at the end of its useful life: Sum up maintenance costs, downtime losses, and quality issues.
+At some point, it is more cost-effective to replace an asset than to continue repairing it.
+Look into your task and equipment history reports.
+Check how often a specific asset (or the whole class of equipment, like HVAC units) is failing.
+See how much is that costing you in terms of parts, labor, and downtime.

 After you find out the root cause behind specific equipment failures, it is going to be much easier to decide which proactive maintenance action offers the best way to solve it.